CyberVisionariesInstitute/pki-foundations-labs/_templates/mini-lab-instructions-template.md

-Mini Lab — [Mini Lab Title]
+# Mini Lab — [Mini Lab Title]

-Goal
+## Goal

-State clearly what concept this mini-lab reinforces.
+State clearly what skill or understanding this lab builds.

 Mini-labs are short reinforcement exercises designed to deepen understanding of the current lesson.

+---

-Part 1 — Context
+## Part 1 — Context

 Briefly state:

-What lesson this connects to
+- What lesson this connects to

-What students should already understand
+- What students should already understand

-Why this exercise matters
+- Why this exercise matters

+---

-Part 2 — Execution Steps
+## Part 2 — Execution Steps

-Step one
+1. Step one

-Step two
+2. Step two

-Step three
+3. Step three

-Keep steps concise and focused.
+---

-Part 3 — Observations
+## Part 3 — Observations

 Students should document:

-What they observed
+- What they observed

-How this connects to the lesson
+- How this connects to the lesson

-Why it matters in a real system
+- Why it matters in a real system

 Mini-labs prioritize clarity over length.

+---

-Submission (Portfolio Repo)
+## Submission (Portfolio Repo)

-Create or update:
+Create:

-labs/week-XX/[mini-lab-name].md
+- labs/week-XX/[mini-lab-name].md

 Include:

-Required screenshots (if applicable)
+- Screenshots (if applicable)

-Brief notes
+- Brief Notes

-3–5 sentence explanation in your own words
+- 1 -2 sentence epxlanation in your own words

-Insight Check
+## Insight Check
 Students should be able to explain:

-The key concept reinforced
+- The key concept reinforced

-How it applies to real-world PKI environments
+- How it applies to real-world PKI environments

+---

-Stretch (Optional)
+## Stretch (Optional)

 Optional deeper question or variation for students who want to go further.